-And they’re off.
-To the experienced eye, they don’t seem explosive or possessing a particularly good starting technique.
-It would be a waste of a lot of training time trying save half a second in a race that takes 15 minutes.
-Or, for that matter, in an open water race that take one or two hours.
-The experienced eye may also notice that all three of them have a high position in the water and that they swim with a relatively high arm stroke frequency.
+And they’re off!
+To the experienced eye, they don’t seem to possess a particularly good starting technique or explosive style.
+It would be a waste of a lot of training time trying to save half a second in a race that takes 15 minutes, or an open water race that take one or two hours.
+The experienced eye may also notice that all three men have a high position in the water and that they swim with a relatively high arm stroke frequency.
 The Champion has the highest rate of everyone.

 Nor are their turns all that impressive.
-All training in Greece focuses on competitions in 50 meter pools.
-Like in the Olympics.
-Simple arithmetic tells us that those races involve half as many turns compared to races in 25 meter pools, like this one.
+All training in Greece focuses on competitions in 50-meter pools, like in the Olympics.
+Simple arithmetic tells us that those races involve half as many turns compared to races in 25-meter pools, like this one.
 A powerfully completed, elongated turn is faster than one where the swimmer glides for a shorter distance and starts to swim at an earlier stage after the turn.
 However, such turns may be difficult for swimmers with a high arm stroke frequency, as their swimming might get jerky.
 Turns that are executed too well may thus disturb a swimmer’s harmony, and not all swimmers are able to manage them even if they’re faster.

 The Kid has the best technique of the three.
 It looks sharper even if he’s not as strong as his older competitors.
 The Kid’s body is straight and symmetrical, and he uses his arms in a biomechanically beneficial manner.
-Coach Nikos says that this is because he’s been coaching The Kid ever since he was ten years old.
-The Champion, on the other hand, lets his head go all over the place and his swimming is not as symmetrical as was when he was 20.
+Coach Nikos says that this is because he’s been coaching The Kid since he was 10 years old.
+The Champion, on the other hand, lets his head go all over the place and his swimming is not as symmetrical as it was when he was 20.
 Yet, already after a few lengths, both The Champion and The Kid have left The Workhorse behind by a few meters.

-Swimming 1,500 meters freestyle in a swimming pool, and doing it in a way resulting in the best time of the day, is to spend at least a dozen minutes with aching muscle fatigue, burning air pipes and thinking that there are things in life that are much more pleasant.
+Swimming 1,500m freestyle in a swimming pool, and doing it in a way that gets the best time of the day, is to spend at least a dozen minutes with aching muscle fatigue, burning air pipes and thinking that there are things in life that are much more pleasant.
 It’s not even all that nice once you reach the finish line.

 The Champion looks back at the time when his training was at its best.
 Now, as an open water swimmer, he knows all the tips and tricks for using as little energy as possible in order to save it until it’s time to position yourself before the final sprint.
 Here, in a pool race over 1,500 meters, there are no opportunities like those in open water swimming to position yourself “on someone’s feet” and save energy.
-Here, the swimmers have each been assigned a lane, and if they were to change lane for some reason, they would immediately get disqualified.
+Here, the swimmers have each been assigned a lane, and if they were to change lanes for some reason, they would immediately get disqualified.